affinidi/affinidi-didcomm-dart/README.md

 The DIDComm for Dart package utilizes existing open standards and cryptographic techniques to provide secure, private, and verifiable communication.

-- **Decentralized Identifier (DID)** - A globally unique identifier that enables secure interactions.
+- **Decentralised Identifier (DID)** - A globally unique identifier that enables secure interactions.
 The DID is the cornerstone of Self-Sovereign Identity (SSI), a concept that aims to put individuals or entities in control of their digital identities.

 - **DID Document** - A DID is a URI (Uniform Resource Identifier) that resolves into a DID Document that contains information such as cryptographic public keys, authentication methods, and service endpoints.
 It allows others to verify signatures, authenticate interactions, and validate messages cryptographically.